sneha-afk/KeplerKV/docs/planning.md

 * Using smart pointers to use dynamic memory safely
 * Next steps:
     * Evaluator to enforce syntax rules and command specifications
-    * Planning for the store: how to bridge the gap betweent the evaluator and store itself
+    * Planning for the store: how to bridge the gap between the evaluator and store itself

 ### July 1, 2024